Abstract

 The Gauss–Seidel iteration method was then used to derive the OD matrix based on the total arrivals, departures, and the number of trips for each distance category.
 Afterwards, the estimated OD matrix was assigned to the road network.
 RMSE and the deviation between the estimated and the observed flows at each road link were inspected to minimize this deviation as much as possible.
 Through an iterative process, an estimated OD matrix was updated for specific pair of nodes, with high deviations in their adjacent road links.
 Comparing estimated OD matrices with different average trip lengths led to the conclusion that the average trip length of 25 km yields a more acceptable result.
 Thereafter, the final OD matrix was derived based on the 25 km average trip length.
 Figure 4 shows the assigned freight and passenger for the base year.

-Base year flows: the darker the color, the higher the flow: (
+Base year flows: the darker the color, the higher the flow: (a) freight and (b) passenger.

 Future Scenarios Adaptation